ODU Comprehensive Leadership Program

 • Program mentor for undergraduate student leaders

-The Developing Leaders phase is appropriate for students with leadership/officer roles within organizations on/off campus and mentoring others.
+The Developing Leaders phase is appropriate for students with leadership/officer roles within organizations on/off campus and students mentoring others towards success.

 The Monarch Leaders phase focuses on citizenship and provides participants engagement opportunities in the ODU and Norfolk communities.